 Discover Art at Pacific Grove Art Centre

-Founded in 1969, this art gallery aims to make art more accessible to everyone by letting out their gallery spaces to artists at subsidised rates, offering free entry to exhibits, and providing low cost art classes.
+Founded in 1969, this art gallery is dedicated to making art more accessible to everyone by letting out their gallery spaces to artists at subsidized rates, offering free entry to exhibits, and providing low-cost art classes.

-Exhibits are open from Wednesdays to Saturdays from noon to 5 pm and on Sundays from noon to 4 pm.
+Exhibits are open from Wednesdays to Saturdays from noon to 5 pm, and Sundays from noon to 4 pm.

 Enjoy Fireworks at Feast of Lanterns